 - Tallow and suet from beef and lamb

-The traditional fats listed above are all very low in polyunsaturated fats with the exception of chicken fat which is about 21% polyunsaturated.
+A common characteristic of nearly all traditional fats is that they are all very low in polyunsaturated fats.
+The one exception is chicken fat which is about 21% polyunsaturated (2).

 If you are new to Traditional Diet and your pantry is still fairly loaded up with processed foods in the form of chips, crackers, cookies, etc – even if organic – it is best to use another traditional fat for cooking than chicken fat.

 This is because eating even a moderate amount of processed foods will likely result in an excessive intake of polyunsaturates.
-As a result, cooking with chicken fat will exacerbate the problem as it is the highest in polyunsaturates of all the traditional fats with the exception of sesame oil.
+Cooking with chicken fat will exacerbate the problem as it is the highest in polyunsaturates of all the traditional fats with the exception of sesame oil.
 A much better choice would be to cook with one or more of the traditional fats listed above that are very low in polyunsaturates.

-On the other hand, if you have eliminated most processed foods from your diet and are eating nearly all whole, home prepared snacks and meals at home, then cooking with chicken fat poses no problem whatsoever as there will not be an excessive amount of polyunsaturated fats in your diet.
+On the other hand, if you have eliminated most processed foods from your diet and are eating nearly all whole, home-prepared snacks and meals at home, then cooking with schmaltz poses no problem whatsoever.

-Save the chicken fat, however, for when you are more fully transitioned to Traditional Diet so there is not an inadvertent overconsumption of polyunsaturates which would most definitely keep the brakes on as you continue your journey to optimal health.
+Save the chicken fat for when you are more fully transitioned to Traditional Diet.
+This approach ensures that no overconsumption of polyunsaturates occurs which would keep the brakes on your journey to optimal health.